1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Stopping Services
 ~~~~~~~~~~~~~~~~~

 Stopping a service will stop the database.
-The database will be closed in a manner that is configurable with ``oradim`` or the Administrative Assistant for Windows utilty as supplied by Oracle.
+The database will be closed in a manner that is configurable with ``oradim`` or the Administrative Assistant for Windows utility as supplied by Oracle.
 Our databases are configured to shutdown ``IMMEDIATE``.
 However, it is best practice to close the database before stopping it with the service, just in case.

 Services are stopped thus: